 What Is the Difference Between In-Home Care and Assisted Living?

 Assisted living communities may have anywhere from a dozen to over a hundred residents.
 They live in individual housing units such as apartments or condos.
-Units are designed with seniors’ needs in mind, providing more safety features than the average residence.
+Units are designed with seniors’ needs in mind.
+Thus, they provide more safety features than the average residence.
 These communities usually offer services within the facilities, such as meals, group activities, and personal care services.
 Generally, assisted living facilities are staffed 24/7, but direct medical care is not provided.
 In this way, assisted living is different from nursing home care, which is ideal for individuals who are not able to retain as much independence in their daily lives.

 Flexibility in Caretaking Services

 In assisted living communities, there are usually transitional options for end of life care.
 For example, those in independent living areas may need to move into memory care facilities or hospice facilities.
 These are often co-located with the assisted living community.
 In this way, assisted living care is scalable to individual needs.
 However, in-home care offers much more flexibility.
+In addition, it won’t require moving to a new facility unit to receive necessary care.

 In-home care may supplement caregiving tasks performed by immediate family members.
 It may even take place on a temporary basis.
 Moreover, in-home care can be specifically tailored to an individual’s health needs and personal preferences.
 As an example, in-home care providers may offer care specifically for rehabilitation following joint replacement surgery.
 In-home care can also be utilized for hospice care, memory care, and Alzheimer’s care.

 In-home care is much more flexible and adaptable than assisted living.
 Therefore, it can be significantly more affordable.
-Assisted living facilities do have adjustable pricing for some services and amenities, but they will include a fixed rate that is the baseline for residential care.
+Assisted living facilities do have adjustable pricing for some services and amenities.
+However, they will include a fixed rate that is the baseline for residential care.
 Conversely, in-home care may be provided for just a few hours per week, which will save your family significant care costs.
 Additionally, in-home care may be covered by the same type of long-term insurance plans that cover assisted living costs.